-Apples and pumpkins and crunchy leaves, these are a few of my favorite things.
-I fell in love with fall when I was a kid (pun intended) and that includes apple cider.
-That's why I'm so excited to tell you about these DIY mulled cider party favors!
-They're pretty easy to make and in addition to tasting good, they smell WONDERFUL (because let's face it, fall IS the most wonderful time of the year!
-Sorry Christmas).
-Wrap them and leave them on top of each individual place setting, in bags at the door for guests to take on their way out, or feature them in a cute mini dish like we did below.
+Apples, pumpkins, and crunchy leaves are some of my favorite things.
+I fell in love with fall when I was a kid (pun intended), including apple cider.
+So I'm excited to tell you about these DIY mulled cider party favors!
+They're pretty easy to make, and in addition to tasting good, they smell WONDERFUL (let's face it, fall IS the most beautiful time of the year!
+Sorry, Christmas).
+Wrap them and leave them on top of each place setting, in bags at the door for guests to take on their way out, or feature them in a cute mini-dish as we did below.

 What you need:

 - 3 cups brown sugar (adjust according to orange size)

 - 4 tablespoons nutmeg (or 6 whole nutmegs)

 Slice the oranges into even halves and remove the pulp (try to leave the rind intact as best you can).
 Stuff the empty orange halves with tinfoil to help them keep their shape as they bake.
 Place the oranges cut side up (like a bowl) on a wire rack or baking sheet.
 Bake them at 250 degrees for two hours or until they're dry and hard.
 Once the oranges have cooled, pack them with brown sugar until they're full.
 Now you can press in cinnamon sticks, cloves, and allspice in any pattern you like.
 Wrap your finished product with cellophane and tie it with ribbon.
 If you have any left cinnamon sticks, you can tie them in with the bow for a cute presentation.
 Platinum White Plastic Dinner Plates You'll want to include some directions with your favors that explain to your guests how to use their party favors.
 You can print them onto a decorative card to have with each favor or attach them to a favor bag with the oranges inside.